lumagateinc/MovoSuite/docs/README.md

 #### E-mail Templates <!-- omit in toc -->

 There are six email addresses for backend administrative items.
 You may use an email-enabled group address for any of these notifications.
+Configuring your email templates is a simple 2-step process:

-If you select the action you wish to configure shown in Figure X, you will see the default template for that function, which you can then customize, shown in Figure X.
+**STEP 1**: Select the action you wish to configure shown in Figure X and described in the list below.

 ![001](images/cfg_email_temp_options.png)